jawadad/prettyspatial/README.md

 Because spatial data is pretty!

-Interactive and pretty visualizations for spatial data using Anndata Objects.
+Interactive and pretty Plotly visualizations for spatial data using Anndata Objects.

 ## Installation